Ocean Village, Southampton: Splash and Ocean Village Innovation Centre (OVIC)

 Linden Homes completed work to Splash, a mixed residential/commercial development with 130 apartments, and an "Innovation Centre", providing office accommodation for new "knowledge based industries", in 2011.

 Admiral's Quay

 Following the economic recession which halted progress of the Admiral's Quay development upon the completion of its first phase, Barratt's Homes sold the empty Phase 2 site for £5.7m in 2011 to Allied Developments, a Southampton-based property development company.
 A planning application was filed with Southampton City Council in October 2011 which included a residential 26-storey tower, 299 apartments, and several new waterside bars and restaurants at a projected cost of £74m.

-Ocean Village Harbour Hotel
+Harbour Hotel Southampton

 In late 2011 Harbour Hotels, the operator of sixteen hotels along the South Coast of England, announced their interest in creating a mixed hotel/residential/commercial development on the disused Promontory and current surface car park.
 A planning application was filed at the end of December 2011 and construction work started in July 2014.
 The Harbour Hotel at Ocean Village officially opened in October 2017.